devsetgo/devtools/README.md

-# PIP Requirements Checker
+# Pypi Requirements Checker
-I got tired of trying to figure out which libraries are updated, so I created a simple way to check if your requirements.txt file is up-to-date.
-Add your requirements.txt to the data folder and then run it to check if the version has changed at PyPI.
+I got tired of trying to check if there is a new version of a library for projects.
+So I created a way to drop my requirements.txt into a box and then call Pypi to get the lastest version.

 ### Notes
-Python 3.6 or higher
+Python 3.8 or higher

 ## How to User
 - git clone https://github.com/devsetgo/pip-checker.git